dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 Creating an SNS currently costs 50T cycles, and your wallet needs to supply those.
 On a local deployment, you can add any number of cycles to any canister.
-To add, say, 145T cycles to your wallet, run the following command:
+To add 145T cycles to your wallet, run the following command:

 ``` bash
 dfx ledger fabricate-cycles --canister $(dfx identity get-wallet) --t 145